Above Ceiling Capture with Monopod

 Sometimes, a good jobsite capture demands photos that are taken above the ceiling to be used as a reference in the future.
 These areas are typically densely packed with details and require photos to be taken much higher than normal.
 Luckily, you do not always need to purchase new equipment to perform these captures, and a monopod or selfie-stick will often be sufficient in length.

-The video below demonstrates a multi-shot capture that uses a 360° camera mounted on a monopod to capture areas above a ceiling.
+The video below demonstrates a cluster shot capture that uses a 360° camera mounted on a monopod to capture areas above a ceiling.
 Notice that our Cupix team member adheres to our recommended best practices for standing while taking each photo, as well as for selecting where to take photos.

 Posture and Physical Awareness